Henry Dudley (1531–1557): Biography

 Henry Dudley was imprisoned in the Tower of London with his father and his four brothers.
 All were attainted and condemned to death, but only the Duke and Guildford Dudley were executed.
 On the whole, the brothers' release was brought about by their mother and their brother-in-law Henry Sidney, who successfully lobbied the Spanish nobles around England's new co-ruler and king consort, Philip of Spain.
 Out of prison Henry, Ambrose and Robert Dudley took part in one of several tournaments held by Philip to celebrate Anglo-Spanish friendship.

 Also in January 1555, Dudley's mother died, leaving Henry some money, which Queen Mary allowed him to inherit despite his attainder.
 However, the Dudley brothers were only welcome at court as long as King Philip was there; later in 1555 they were even ordered out of London and the next year, in the wake of a conspiracy by their distant cousin Henry Sutton Dudley, the French ambassador Antoine de Noailles reported that the government was seeking to apprehend "the children of the Duke of Northumberland", who were said to be on the run.
 By January 1557, the brothers were raising personal contingents to fight for Philip II, now also King of Spain.
 Henry with his brothers joined the Spanish forces in France and took part in the Battle of St. Quentin, where Henry Dudley was killed.

 He was married before 1557 to Margaret Audley, daughter of Thomas Audley, 1st Baron Audley of Walden, and his wife Lady Elizabeth Grey.
+Thus, Margaret was a first cousin of Dudley's sister-in-law, Lady Jane Grey.
 They were childless, and Margaret later became the second wife of Thomas Howard, 4th Duke of Norfolk.